jncraton/sloc/readme.md

 With those helper functions available, you can then create a program that does the following:

 1. Asks the user for a source file to read
-2. Open the file, properly accounting for possible errors
+2. Opens the file, properly accounting for possible errors
 3. Iterates the file and computes appropriate counts
 4. Displays these counts directly for the user
 5. Writes counts to `report.txt` for review later